We've Helped Over 10,000 New Yorkers Just Like You. Para llamadas en español 646-846-9346. Call (718) 524-3389 NOW for Free Advice!

 If you were injured while working in New York City, contact Ajlouny Injury Law for free legal advice about your rights to recovery.

-Matrix Absence Management hired Christopher Capraro to work from home as a claims examiner.
-The company provided Mr. Capraro with computer equipment but was unwilling to cover the cost of office furniture.
+The company Matrix Absence Management hired Christopher Capraro to work from home as a claims examiner.
+They provided Mr. Capraro with computer equipment, but were unwilling to cover the cost of office furniture.
 In June 2016, Mr. Capraro was injured while carrying boxes of unassembled office furniture to his home office.

 After applying for workers’ compensation benefits, his claim was initially denied by a judge.
 The judge found that his injuries did not “arise out of and in the course of his employment.”
 The judge’s decision was affirmed on appeal by a workers’ compensation panel, with one member dissenting.
 A review by the full Workers’ Compensation Board upheld the judge’s decision stating that his injuries were not sufficiently work-related.